mfasano727/MBDynFCwb/README.md

 There is a discussion of the project in the FreeCAD forum here.
 https://forum.freecadweb.org/viewtopic.php?f=18&t=39165&start=100

-TODO list
+## TODO list
-There are many ways other than add more MBDyn elements to improve the workbench.
+There are many ways other than add more MBDyn entities to improve the workbench.
 Here is a list, not in order of importance.
+* Workbench structure
     * make the workbench compatible with the new style workbench.
+* Robustness
     * add exception handling, like making line editors in pyside only accept numbers where applicable.
+* Tree view layout
+    * Updrage the tree view layout to separate the model, the simulations and the results.(**In Progress**)
+    * Add "freecad style" icons to each tree entities
+* Post Processing
-* include more in the post processing, like force and torque indicators. code for graphing velocity, acceleration etc.
+    * include force and torque indicators. (pivy.coin)
+    * code for graphing velocity, acceleration etc. (pivy.coin)
+    * plot data (matplotlib)
+    * create curves to visualyse node path
 * add names to the MBDyn scripted objects and use them as variables in the input file to make it more readable
 * use Propertylink in the MBDyn objects so they can change with the FreeCAD model.
 * test more